How to Make Black Garlic at Home in a CrockPot (Recipe)

 We feel that this method of making black garlic at home is the best way to go about it.
 You will not have the smell constantly floating inside of your house, and it is incredibly easy.
 We have also tried many different methods to make our black garlic, and this method turned out the best.
 The black garlic is very sweet and has a very unique flavor.
 Enjoy!

-Thank you for reading my article!
-If you try this method, please make sure to let me know how it turns out for you!
-I would love to hear about it!
+Thank you for reading!
+If you try my method, please make sure to let me know how it turns out for you.
+I would love to hear about it, and what you have made or plan to prepare with it!
 Good luck on your culinary adventures.
-Sincerely,